 '''

 for all of them : ( \# > 3 )

-for all of ($a) : ( 0 > 0b )
+for all of (a) : ( @ > @b )

 '''

-2.3.8 Using anonymous strings with of and for..of
+2.3.9 Using anonymous strings with of and for..of

 When using the of and for..of operators followed by them, the identifier assigned to each string of the rule is usually superfluous.
-As we are not referencing any string individually we don't not need to provide a unique identifier for each of them.
+As we are not referencing any string individually we do not need to provide a unique identifier for each of them.
 In those situations you can declare anonymous strings with identifiers consisting only in the \$ character, as in the following example: